Project: The Cascade

-Creator: Edge Design Institute
+Created By: Edge Design Institute

-Complete with Bauhinia trees, individual and adjoining seating areas and a lighting scheme that changes with the area’s nighttime atmosphere, The Cascade provides a variety of private and public moments in the otherwise utilitarian commercial area.
+Complete with Bauhinia trees, individual and group seating areas and a lighting scheme that changes with the area’s nighttime atmosphere, The Cascade provides a variety of private and public moments in the otherwise utilitarian commercial area.

-“The Cascade,” says Edge Design Institute, describe The Cascade as “an artificial landscape that responds to the unique topography of the site: a cascade of steps that creates a public thoroughfare and generates potentials for a delicately-scaled public space that have often been overlooked.”
+“The Cascade,” says Edge Design Institute, “is an artificial landscape that responds to the unique topography of the site: a cascade of steps that creates a public thoroughfare and generates potential for a delicately-scaled public space that has often been overlooked.”